Zanesville animal escape: The escape

-Reactions
+Response

 Jack Hanna, TV wildlife expert and Director Emeritus of the Columbus Zoo and Aquarium, lamented the killings but deemed the police actions necessary, saying that the animals would have likely killed people if tranquilizers had been used.
 Ohio governor John Kasich called for a temporary moratorium on the sale of exotic animals.
 Troy Balderson, Zanesville's representative in the Ohio Senate at the time, sponsored a bill requiring a permit and liability insurance for private owners of dangerous wild animals in the next legislative session.
 The bill was signed into law on June 5th, 2012, and owners were required to have permits by January 1st, 2014.
 Ohio had not regulated exotic animal ownership previously.
 Following the incident, media outlets and commentators noted that the 2010 documentary film The Elephant in the Living Room had essentially forecasted such a tragedy, highlighting the risks of exotic pet ownership in Ohio a year earlier.